Resources for the Newly Diagnosed

 If you or a loved one has recently been diagnosed with a food allergy, it’s important to understand that there will be some changes in your life.
 Managing food allergies requires changes in diet and lifestyle, and these changes often affect the whole family.
 It is normal to feel challenged or even overwhelmed by these changes.
 Over time, as you establish a new routine or system focused on keeping you or your loved one safe while living well with food allergies, it will begin to feel more manageable.

 If you or a loved one has been newly diagnosed with food allergies, these resources can help.
+You can also learn, share and connect with other families and individuals managing food allergies by joining a support group in your area.

 Food Allergy Basics